RogerJFX/IntelliSearch/README.md

 ReliableSearch
 -

-An attempt to make search results most reliable.
+Another attempt to make search results most reliable.

 There are many use cases for a reliable search:

-1. in any case a reliable search improves result's quality
+1. in any case a reliable search improves results' quality
 1. a reliable search might be used in scenarios, that are business critical

 In the second case there is a strong need of tweaking from start/code on.
 So no need for any elastic stuff.